ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 11 packages can be upgraded.
 Run 'apt list --upgradable' to see them.
 ```

-**Answer:** Yes, my own password, not root's. sudo temporarily elevates my account instead of logging in as root.
+Yes, my own password, not root's. sudo temporarily elevates my account instead of logging in as root.

 ## Q35 - Were any packages upgraded?
 Roughly how many?